-J. Qualifying Exam
+K. Qualifying Exam

 The Qualifying Exam is generally taken between the fourth and seventh quarter of residence in MCBL.
 The timing is dependent on completion of the student's course program.
 The student must have completed ALL course work requirements prior to the written and oral qualifying exams.
+In addition, every student should consult their Degree Works profile to make sure that they have met the degree requirements, including attending MCBL seminar.
+In addition, students should make sure that there are no Grade Delays (GD) on their degree works profiles.
+Graduate Division will not allow students to advance or defend with GD on their degree works profile.

 The Qualifying Committee consists of five members.
 Please consult the Graduate Division Rules for the formation of your qualifying committee.
-In order to nominate your qualifying committee, please go to R'Grad on R'web and choose the Nomination Qualifying Committee (Form 2).
+In order to nominate your qualifying committee, please go to R'Grad on R'Web and choose the Nomination Qualifying Committee (Form 2).
 Submit this form at least two months before your exam date.
 You must receive an official confirmation and approval of your qualifying committee from Graduate Division before sitting for you exams.
 If you take your exam before official approval from Graduate Division, your exam may be invalidated.